-I am a qualified counsellor and psychotherapist working in Edinburgh and offer therapy to couples experiencing relationship difficulties and to individuals with wide-ranging issues.
+I am a qualified relationship counsellor and psychotherapist based in Edinburgh.
 I trained in Person-Centred and Psychodynamic theories with Edinburgh University and both approaches inform my practice.

 - Breakdown in communication

 - The impact of loss or change, for example becoming parents

 - Loss of intimacy